About Spiaggia di Monte Cogoni

 Chia Beach, with sands colored like peaches and turquoise waves rolling towards the coastline, is one of the best beaches of south Sardinia.
 The lagoon behind Chia beach is an important flamingo breeding ground, and if you’re very lucky, you might spot some dolphins swimming in the sea.
 Located nearby you’ll find the Torre di Chia, offering impressive views of the local surroundings and good opportunities to take some great vacation pictures.

-Learn more about Chia Beach, how to get there, and where to stay.
+Learn more about Spiaggia di Chia sa Colonia, how to get there, and where to stay.

 Perda Longa beach is a delightful little cove with a narrow strip of fine sand.
 It is located 800 meters north of Cala Ferraglione, and is 160 meters long.